evancz/guide.elm-lang.org/book/effects/README.md

 We get to stay in the world of Elm, writing functions and transforming data.
 This hooks up to Elm&rsquo;s **runtime system**.
 The runtime system figures out how to render `Html` efficiently.
 Did anything change?
 What is the minimal DOM modification needed?
 It also figures out when someone clicks a button or types into a text field.
 It turns that into a `Msg` and feeds it into your Elm code.

-By cleanly separating out all the DOM manipulation, it becomes possible to use extremely aggresive optimizations.
+By cleanly separating out all the DOM manipulation, it becomes possible to use extremely aggressive optimizations.
 So Elm&rsquo;s runtime system is a big part of why Elm is [one of the fastest options available][benchmark].

 [sandbox]: https://package.elm-lang.org/packages/elm/browser/latest/Browser#sandbox
 [benchmark]: http://elm-lang.org/blog/blazing-fast-html-round-two